Dean-Christian-Armada/toy-bot/README.md

-# Toy Bot Exam by Iress
+# Toy Bot Console Application

 ## Step by Step Procedure for Running
 1. Ensure that python3 is available in your computer.